emakuthi/CeasarCipher/ReadMe.md

 ## Setup/Installation Requirements

 * create a new folder on your desired location in your local machine
-* git init using your teminal
+* git init using your terminal
 * git clone https://github.com/emakuthi/CeasarCipher.git
 * make sure you have intellij installed in you laptop.
 * launch intellij and go to files>open project.